The imperfetto is, together with the passato prossimo, one of the most used past tenses in Italian.

-You need the imperfetto when a sentence refers to two or more events which happened in the past.
+The imperfetto is needed when a sentence refers to two or more events that happened in the past.

-– in action happening in the same time in the past.
+– action happening at the same time in the past.

-The imperfetto is the only tense you can use to talk about events happened simultaneously.
+The imperfetto is the only tense you can use to talk about events that happened simultaneously.

 The position of MENTRE is always BEFORE THE VERB in the imperfetto.

-The position of the main action (in the perfect past tense) can change without modifying the meaning of the sentence.
+The position of the main action (in the passato prossimo) can change without modifying the meaning of the sentence.

 - Mentre cucinavo è arrivato Fabio (While I was cooking Fabio came in)